imccausl/osXFCE/README.md

 ---

-Yet another(?) macOS-like theme for Linux, osXFCE uses [arc-flatabulous](https://github.com/andreisergiu98/arc-flatabulous-theme) as its base, but is deeply customized for uses with [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu) and XFCE.
+Yet another(?) macOS-like theme for Linux, osXFCE uses [arc-flatabulous](https://github.com/andreisergiu98/arc-flatabulous-theme) as its base, but is deeply customized for use with [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu) and XFCE.

 Features include:
 - Boldface Application dropdown menu